 - keep history files so that you can find the appropriate details from any particular time in the past if one of HMRCs visiting officers asks you to do so

 5.3 Scanned paper invoices stored electronically

 You may store what were originally paper VAT records in an electronic format as long as you can meet the requirements explained in this notice for ensuring authenticity, integrity and legibility.
 Authenticity and integrity must be maintained during the conversion process as well as during storage.

 The same rules apply to storage of electronic invoices as to paper invoices.
 You must normally keep copies of all the invoices you issue and all the invoices you receive for 6 years.
 If the 6-year rule causes you serious storage problems or undue expense, you should contact VAT general enquiries for advice.
 We may be able to allow you to keep some of the records for a shorter period.

-5.5 Storing electronic invoices in another EU member state
+5.5 Storing electronic invoices in an EU member state

-You can store electronic invoices outside the EU as long as:
+You can store electronic invoices outside the UK or the EU as long as:

-- the country where you are storing your invoices respects European Data Protection principles regarding the storage of personal data (names and addresses, and so on)
+- the country where you are storing your invoices respects UK and European Data Protection principles regarding the storage of personal data (names and addresses, and so on)

 - you can produce any records HMRC requires from you: